jakejones2/articles-api/README.md

 { inc_votes: 3 }
 ```

+All voting is anonymous and unlimited on this API - any user can send any number of PATCH requests.
+If you want this feature to be more serious and indicative of popularity, consider representing votes as a many-to-many relationship between users and articles/comments.
+This will require some refactoring!

 ### DELETE

 DELETE `/api/articles/:article_id` to delete an article.

-Responds with 204 (no content) upon success.
+A succesful deletion returns a status code of 204 (no content).
+To delete an article, you must send a valid **access token** (see _Authentication_).

 ## Comments